7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Avoid clumps and bare spots

-- Don't worry about perfection - close enough works great
+- Don't worry about perfection.
+Close enough works great.

 For detailed seeding charts by variety, download our free seeding guide.
+You can grab your favorite varieties through our affiliate partner True Leaf Market.

 Step 4: Water Your Seeds